On toric and toroidal foliations: Singularities of toric and toroidal foliated pairs

 \subsection{Foliated log resolution}

-\begin{definition} A birational morphism $\pi\colon Y\to X$ is a \emph{foliated log resolution} of a foliated pair $(\cF,\Delta)$ on a normal variety $X$ if $E:=\on{Exc}(\pi)$ is a divisor and the foliated pair $(\pi^{-1}\cF,\pi_*^{-1}\Delta+E)$ is foliated log smooth. \end{definition}
+\begin{definition} A birational morphism $\pi\colon Y\to X$ is a \emph{foliated log resolution} of a foliated pair $(\cF,D)$ on a normal variety $X$ if $E:=\on{Exc}(\pi)$ is a divisor and the foliated pair $(\pi^{-1}\cF,\pi_*^{-1}D+E)$ is foliated log smooth. \end{definition}

-\begin{remark} By \cite[Theorem 2.1 and Proposition 4.4]{AK00}, the foliated log resolution exists for a foliated pair $(\cF,\Delta)$ such that $\cF$ is algebraically integrable.
+\begin{remark} By \cite[Theorem 2.1 and Proposition 4.4]{AK00}, if $\cF$ is algebraically integrable, any foliated pair $(\cF,\Delta)$ admits a foliated log resolution.
 In Theorem~\ref{FLogRes}, we show that every toroidal foliated pair admits a foliated log resolution. \end{remark}

-\begin{proposition} Let $\Sigma$ be a fan in $N_\bR$ and $W\subseteq N_\bC$ be a complex vector subspace.
-Then there is a simplicial fan $\Sigma'$ in $N_\bR$ refining $\Sigma$ such that $(\Sigma',W)$ satisfies the condition $(\dagger)$. \end{proposition} \begin{proof} By \cite[Lemma 5.9]{fujinoToric}, we have a simplicial fan refining $\Sigma$.
+\begin{proposition} Let $\Sigma$ be a fan in $N\otimes\bR$ and $W\subseteq N\otimes\bK$ be a $\bK$-vector subspace where $\bK = \bR$ or $\bC$.
+Then there is a simplicial fan $\Sigma'$ in $N\otimes\bR$ obtained from $\Sigma$ by performing a sequence of star subdivisions such that $(\Sigma',W)$ satisfies the condition $(\dagger)$. \end{proposition} \begin{proof} By \cite[Exercise 11.1.10]{CLS11}, after performing a sequence of barycentric subdivisions, we have a simplicial fan refining $\Sigma$.
 Thus we can assume that $\Sigma$ is simplicial.
-We will then only use star subdivisions for some rational rays, and this will preserve that our fans are simplicial.
+Note that $\Sigma$ remains simplicial if we perform more star subdivisions.